Petrópolis: Republican period

 Even after the establishment of the Republic and the exile of the Imperial family in 1889, the city continued to play a significant role in Brazilian history.
 It was a frequent choice as a summer residence for Presidents of the republic, who lodged at the Palácio Rio Negro (Black River Palace).
 The most frequent of them was Getúlio Vargas, whose stays, during Estado Novo, lasted up to three months.

 Between 1894 and 1902, the city was capital of the State of Rio de Janeiro, replacing Niterói, due to the two Navy Revolts.
 Also in this period, was chosen Hermogênio Silva, the only Deputy Governor of Rio de Janeiro whose political base was in Petrópolis.
-In 1897, the first cinema session took place in the city, with cinematographer showing of the Lumière brothers' first films.
+In 1897, the first cinema session took place in the city, with a cinematographer showing the Lumière brothers' first films.
 In 1903, the Treaty of Petrópolis, which gave Brazil the Acre territory, was signed between Brazil and Bolivia, at the residence of the Baron of Rio Branco.
 The sanitarian Oswaldo Cruz was named its first mayor in 1916.
-In the premises of the Quitandinha Palace, the declaration of war of the American countries to the Axis Powers was signed during World War II (1939–1945).
+On the premises of the Quitandinha Palace, the declaration of war of the American countries to the Axis powers was signed during World War II (1939–1945).

-During the Brazilian military government in 1970s, there was a center for torture, called the house of death.
+During the Brazilian military government in the 1970s, there was a center for torture, called the house of death.

-In 1973 the remains of Isabel, Princess Imperial of Brazil (1846–1921) and her husband, the Count of Eu, were brought to be buried in the Imperial Mausoleum.
-The Princess received a funeral of Head of State with the presence of the most important leaders of the Republic and the Brazilian Imperial Family and was declared a public holiday.
+In 1973 the remains of Isabel, Princess Imperial of Brazil (1846–1921), and her husband, the Count of Eu, were brought to be buried in the Imperial Mausoleum.
+The Princess received a funeral of the Head of State with the presence of the most important leaders of the Republic and the Brazilian Imperial Family and it was declared a public holiday.

 On 15 February 2022, over 150 people were killed by floods in Petrópolis following intense rainfall that caused mudslides.